Azure/aks-engine/docs/topics/upgrade.md

 ## Frequently Asked Questions

+### Can I use `aks-engine upgrade` to upgrade all possible cluster configurations in an existing cluster?

+No! `aks-engine upgrade` was designed to exclusively update the Kubernetes version running on a cluster, without affecting any other cluster config (especially IaaS resources).
+Because under the hood `aks-engine upgrade` is actually removing and adding new VMs, various configuration changes *may* be delivered to the new VMs (such as the VM size), but these changes should be considered experimental and thoroughly tested in a staging environment before being integrated into a production workflow.
+Specifically, changes to the VNET, Load Balancer, and other network-related configuration are not supported as modifiable by `aks-engine upgrade`.
+If you need to change the Load Balancer config, for example, you will need to build a new cluster.

 ### When should I use `aks-engine upgrade --control-plane-only`?

 We actually recommend that you *only* use `aks-engine upgrade --control-plane-only`.
 There are a few reasons: